ArisC123/Cardoso-Data-Science-Portfolio/README.md

 - This project showcases my skills in data cleaning, transformation, and visualization by utilizing tidy data principles.
 Using **Pandas** and **Matplotlib**, highlighting my ability to organize data for clear insights and analysis in my portfolio

 #### Machine Learning Streamlit App: [MLStreamlitApp](https://github.com/ArisC123/Cardoso-Data-Science-Portfolio/tree/main/MLStreamlitApp)
 - This project showcases my skills in machine learning model building and evaluation through an interactive **Streamlit** app.
 It highlights my ability to integrate user interaction with model training, hyperparameter tuning, visualizations, and deployment-ready code.
-Using **Scikit-learn** and **Matplotlib**, highlighting my ability to train, tune, and visually interpret classification models and their evaluation metrics
+Using **Scikit-learn** and **Matplotlib**, highlighting my ability to train, tune, and visually interpret classification models and their evaluation metrics in my portfolio.

 Each project will have its own folder